 A contemporary cultural program

 Since the early 2000s, the National 20th Century Museums of the Alpes-Maritimes have placed contemporary creation at the heart of their artistic and cultural project, working on the points of encounter and extension between the three tutelary and emblematic figures of the artistic avant-garde, Marc Chagall (1887-1985), Fernand Léger (1881-1955) and Pablo Picasso (1881-1973), and the artists of the 21st century.

-Regular exhibitions have shown major artists on the international contemporary scene at the Pablo Picasso National Museum, such as the visual artist Alicia Framis (2014), the photographer Mathieu Pernot (2015), the painter Damien Deroubaix (2016), the artist duo Joana Hadjithomas and Khalil Joreige (2018), the sculptor and performer Myriam Mihindou (2018) or the multidisciplinary artist Mounira Al Solh (2020).
+Regular exhibitions have shown major artists on the international contemporary scene at the Musée National Marc Chagall, such as Roman Opalka (2008), the artist duo Joana Hadjithomas and Khalil Joreige (2018) and the video artist and filmmaker Clément Cogitore (2019).

 A service with national competence, or SCN, is a particular category of administrative service, which could be situated halfway between the central administration and the deconcentrated administration.
 It carries out operational missions throughout the national territory: management functions, technical or training studies, and activities for the production of goods or the provision of services.
 The SCN were established in 1997.
 Together with the central administrations and the deconcentrated services, the services with national competence constitute one of the three main modes of organisation of the State civil administration.